appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/test-reports-for-ios.md

 ### Prerequisites

-Before executing the **Test Report** workflow step, certain prerequisite workflow steps must be completed:
+Before running the **Test Reports for iOS** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                                   | Description                                                                   |
 | ------------------------------------------------------------ | ----------------------------------------------------------------------------- |